zLi90/serghei-dev/README.md

      - Whether subsurface pressure exceeds surface elevation → exfiltration
    - The computed flux represents the total exchange for the entire subsurface cell area

-**4. Flux Distribution to Surface Cells**:
+**4. Fine-Resolution Exchange Flux Computation** (when `dxRatio > 1`):
+   - Exchange flux is computed **individually for each surface cell** based on its own water depth and wet/dry state
+   - Each surface cell exchanges with the corresponding subsurface cell (one subsurface cell serves `dxRatio²` surface cells)
+   - The exchange type (infiltration, exfiltration, ponding, or no-flow) is determined per surface cell:
+     - Wet surface cells (`h_surf > hmin_threshold`): infiltration or ponding
+     - Dry surface cells (`h_surf ≤ hmin_threshold`): exfiltration or no-flow
+   - This fine-resolution approach is more accurate than uniform distribution because it accounts for spatial heterogeneity within the subsurface cell footprint
-   - The subsurface exchange flux `qss_gw` is distributed uniformly to **all** surface cells within the subsurface cell footprint, regardless of their wet/dry state
+   - Mass conservation: The total exchange flux from all surface cells equals the net flux to/from the subsurface cell
-   - Distribution formula: `qss_surf = qss_gw / (dxRatio²)`
-   - This uniform distribution ensures mass conservation: the total flux from the subsurface cell equals the sum of distributed fluxes
-   - **Important**: Dry surface cells can receive exchange flux, which will increase their water depth and may cause them to become wet

 **5. Mass Conservation and Area Representation**:
-   - **Pressure head**: Represents the wetted area (average over wet cells only)
+   - **Pressure head** (for subsurface boundary condition): Represents the wetted area (average over wet cells only), stored in `gw.hs`
+   - **Fine-resolution surface depth**: Individual surface cell depths stored in `gw.hs_fine` (used for fine-resolution exchange computation)
+   - **Exchange flux**: Computed at fine resolution per surface cell, stored in `gw.qss_fine`, then copied to `state.qss`
-   - **Exchange flux**: Represents the total flux for the entire subsurface cell area
+   - **Mass conservation**: The total exchange flux from all surface cells within a subsurface cell footprint equals the net flux to/from that subsurface cell
-   - **Flux distribution**: Ensures mass conservation by uniformly distributing the total flux
    - This approach correctly handles cases where:
      - Partially wetted subsurface cells (some surface cells wet, some dry)
      - Fully wetted subsurface cells (all surface cells wet)